When Knowledge Becomes Control

 The Immature Magician archetype is the distortion.
 He is clever but not wise.
 He manipulates rather than transforms.
 He withholds to maintain power.
 He hides behind intellect, sarcasm, or sophistication.
 He can look impressive.
 He is not harmless.
 The costs are broken trust, alienation, and spiritual emptiness.

-The Immature Magician is driven by ego, fear, and insecurity.
-He confuses knowing with living.
-He manipulates with words, avoids responsibility, and mistakes cleverness for depth.
+The Immature Magician is the shadow side of Magician energy.
+He is driven by ego, fear, and insecurity.
+He confuses knowing with living, uses language to avoid responsibility, and mistakes cleverness for depth.

 Traits of the Immature Magician